 Repton Al Barsha has been rated Very Good by the KHDA's DSIB inspectors in the 2022-23 inspection round.
 The report can be found under the 'Inspection reports' tab.
 An update of the review will take place in due course.

 Recently renamed Repton School Al Barsha (formerly Foremarke School Dubai) is a school that continues to draw the WhichSchoolAdvisor team back to find out more about this one of a kind very British Public school.
 Having initially opened from FS to Year 6, there have been several changes to the plans for Repton Al Barsha's growth, with an initial decision to expand to Year 8, enabling students to remain at the school in preparation for the Common Entrance examination to gain entry to public schools in the UK, and subsequently a decision to open all-through to Year 13.

-The rebranding and its timing will coincide with physical upgrades to the Al Barsha campus and will be fully implemented by the start of the 2021-22 academic year when the school will welcome its first Year 10 students.
+The rebranding and its timing coincided with physical upgrades to the Al Barsha campus and were implemented by the start of the 2021-22 academic year when the school welcomed its first Year 10 students.
 The lengthy transition to the new brand has been planned to ensure “both parents and students are acclimated with comfort and ease” said a school spokesperson.